DanielHearn/streamist/README.md

 - 'npm run build': Build production files
 - 'npm run deploy': Build and deploy dist to gh-pages branch

-## Gulp tasks
-- Watch: Use browsersync to reload files and compiles pug and scss.
-- Build: Compiles pug and scss and builds files from src to dist, including compressing images, js, css

 ## Contributions

 Contributions are welcome especially those which improve functionality and user experience.